matthiaszeller/dl-project/Proj1/README.md

 ## Running
 Run `test.py` without arguments to run each model once, displaying training and test accuracy.

-**Note** : If the folder `data` of the MNIST Database is already present in the same folder as the scripts, then they won't download it.
+**Note** : If the folder `data` of the MNIST Database is already present in the root `Proj1`, then the dataset won't be downloaded.

 ## Project structure

 The project is subdivided in the following Python modules:

-* `test.py`: Main class, runs the models and gives feedback about them
+* `test.py`: Runs the models and print accuracies

-* `models.py`: Implements models inheriting from torch.nn.Module
+* `models.py`: Implements models that inherit from `torch.nn.Module`

-* `train.py`: Implements utils for training and testing
+* `train.py`: Implements utility functions for training and testing

-* `stats.py`: Implements tools to get stats from running models multiple times and for making plots
+* `stats.py`: Implements tools to get statistics from running models multiple times, makes plots

-* `utils.py`: Includes tools to generate data from MNIST database
+* `utils.py`: The script provided by the teacher.
+Includes tools to download MNIST data